Schedule subject to change

 10:00am – 11:00am

-Inform your strategy on Medicaid, workforce and disability policy with this panel discussion by staffers from key congressional offices and congressional committees that are leading the charge on disability-related issues on Capitol Hill.
+Inform your strategy on Medicaid, workforce and disability policy with this off-the-record panel discussion by staffers from key congressional offices and congressional committees that are leading the charge on disability-related issues on Capitol Hill.
 Panelists will discuss likely wins for the I/DD space, priorities for the remainder of the 116th Congress, opportunities for collaboration, and their perspectives on pressing issues facing disability providers.

 Avoid the Sack!
 Providers Getting Ahead of Integrated Care